chrisburr/DIRAC/docs/source/AdministratorGuide/Installation/make_release.rst

   vim LHCbDIRAC/__init__.py
   # Update the version in the releases.cfg file:
   vim LHCbDIRAC/releases.cfg
-  # Update the version in the Dockerfile files:
+  # Update the version in the Dockerfile file:
   vim container/lhcbdirac/Dockerfile
-  vim container/client/Dockerfile --> for this one update all the variables
   # For updating the CHANGELOG, get what's changed since the last tag
   t=$(git describe --abbrev=0 --tags); git --no-pager log ${t}..HEAD --no-merges --pretty=format:'* %s';
   # copy the output, add it to the CHANGELOG (please also add the DIRAC version)